CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/cpo_tariffs.md

 - **TIME** : “time charging: defined in hours, step_size multiplier: 1 second” (description from the OCPI Github).
 - **PARKING_TIME** : “time not charging : defined in hours, step_size multiplier: 1 second” (description from the OCPI Github).

-GIREVE adds a third “TariffDimensionType” named “SESSION_TIME” with the following description:
+GIREVE adds a third “TariffDimensionType” named “SESSION_TIME” with the following description :

 - **SESSION_TIME** : “time charging or not: defined in hours, step_size multiplier: 1 second”.

-3.11.3 Store and forward – PUT TARIFFS
+### 3.3 Store and forward – PUT TARIFFS

 Similarly to a POST Cdrs, Store and Forward mechanism must be implemented to ensure that no Tariffs may be lost, in case of a connection loss.
 Any PUT Tariffs that didn’t get a correct response from the GIREVE platform IOP (timeout, http code 500) must be stored on CPO side and a retry process must be active.
-After the connection recovery, the Tariffs messages must be resent in a FIFO manner.eMSP Specific Implementation Guidelines.
+After the connection recovery, the Tariffs messages must be resent in a FIFO manner.